ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/keys/index.md

 ---
 title: Keys in proof-of-stake Ethereum
-description: An explanation of keys used in Ethereum since the transition to proof-of-stake.
+description: An explanation of keys used in Ethereum's proof-of-stake consensus mechanism
 lang: en
 sidebar: true
 ---